Big Rank Updates + More Intense Balancing

 As you can guess, this character rank expansion is bringing with it a new set of classes, but here too the system through which they’re updated is going to change.
 Here’s a summary of how it works:

-Current system - Once-a-year update with 8 new classes (2 per class tree) introduced at the same time.
+Current system | - Once-a-year update with 8 new classes (2 per class tree) introduced at the same time. - New classes added to a class rank +1 higher than the previous maximum. - New farming content and level expansion added at the same time. |

-New system - One new class introduced periodically (4 classes this time only).
+New system | - One new class introduced periodically (4 classes this time only). - All new classes added to Class Rank 8. - Farming content and level expansions updated independently from new ranks. |

 To sum up, until now we aimed for a once-in-a-year rank update with 8 new classes and additional high-level content all at once, but this time we’re releasing a smaller set of 4 new classes (1 per class tree).
 This is because, in future rank updates, our goal is to start introducing one new class each time.
 Aside from that, we’re also updating maximum level expansions and new high-level content independently from new ranks.